What is a topographical survey?

 Add clarity, context and understanding with a topo survey

-For many projects, a topographical survey can be combed with a hydrographic survey, a measured building survey, or an underground utility survey, adding flexibility, understanding and context to a topo survey.
+For many projects, a topographical land survey can be combed with a hydrographic survey, a measured building survey, or an underground utility survey, adding flexibility, understanding and context to a topo survey.
 As a result, usability can be vastly improved.
 Our surveyors can add various kinds of spatial data to a topo survey.

-- Highway access and visibility assessments:
+• Highway access and visibility assessments:

-Add data beyond a site to include adjacent highways or other rights of way to assess safety. - Street scene surveys:
+Add data beyond a site to include adjacent highways or other rights of way to assess safety.

-Add elevation of frontages around a site to enable a fuller understanding of how a project sits within adjoining properties. - Planning applications:
+Add elevation of frontages around a site to enable a fuller understanding of how a project sits within adjoining properties.

 A Land Surveyor can employ various techniques to acquire offsite data in a discrete, non-invasive way.
 Overlooking can be an important factor.
 We can use remote survey methods to measure roof and window heights.
-We can accurately measure offsite trees to indicate the Root Protection Areas of overhanging trees. - Landscape setting:
+We can accurately measure offsite trees to indicate the Root Protection Areas of overhanging trees.

 Understanding the wider landscape setting of a site can be important in planning applications.
 Assessing views into the site from adjacent land or rights of way can be a critical factor.
-More: How can drone surveys help with planning applications - Visual line of sight assessments:
+More: How can drone surveys help with planning applications

 For telecommunications having a clear line of sight can be very important.
-A survey can help you understand how a new building could impact existing telecoms. - Utility mapping:
+A survey can help you understand how a new building could impact existing telecoms.

 A service trace survey can help map buried services using radio detection or ground-penetrating radar.
-Understanding the impact of critical wayleave or safety distances can be a lifesaver. - Flood impact assessment and prevention:
+Understanding the impact of critical wayleave or safety distances can be a lifesaver.

-Understanding the topography of the land and how water accumulates and runs off the land can be critical - Asset management:
+Understanding the topography of the land and how water accumulates and runs off the land can be critical

 A robust inventory of assets could save you time and money.
 This could be for a local authority logging their street furniture onto their GIS system.
 An accurate plan of a site showing where and how your assets are located and connected could make your site operation more efficient.